AdassioST/Arcanoria/Worldbuilding/Origin of Magic/Conduits of Magic/The Principles of Magic.md

 #### [[Essence Sacrifice]] - Self-Worth, Loss and Commitment

-*Fourth thread: Auric Thread of Conservation of Energy.*
+*Fourth Auric Thread of Conservation of Energy.*
 Attuned Element [[Void]].
 (Shadow + Space)

 Spellcraft is a currency of what one holds dearest.
 Power flows only when the [[Spellweaver]] parts with a fragment of their [[Fundamental Frequency]], [[Consciousness]], and being — the [[Spellweaver]]'s own shards of memory, life force, physical exhaustion, or symbolic attachments are the fuel of magic.
 Every enchantment mirrors the sacrifice, birth, and creation based on [[Perfect Reflection]].